bayfrontmedia/cron-scheduler/README.md

 **Description:**

-Save the output of the last ran job to a given file.
+Save the output of the job to a given file.

 This will override `$output_file`, if specified in the constructor.